 You might wonder if you can handle your case alone if the damages were minor.
 Although you have a better chance of success without a lawyer in this situation, it’s generally not recommended.

 After a minor motorcycle accident, we recommend at least scheduling a consultation with an experienced lawyer.
-Here are some of the main reasons for this.
+Some of the reasons it may be worth it to hire a lawyer for a minor motorcycle accident include:

 Many accident victims feel okay after the collision, but they notice hours or days later that they are in more pain.
 This is very common, especially in minor motorcycle accidents.
 Your body is in “fight or flight” mode after a stressful event like an accident, so it can take time for you to fully realize how badly you’re hurt.